Fall Prevention Awareness Tips For Avoiding Injuries

 September 22, 2017 marks the 10th annual Fall Prevention Awareness Day, also the first day of fall.
 The theme for 2017 is 10 Years Standing Together to Prevent Falls.
 Statistics from the National Council on Aging show that every 13 seconds, an older adult is seen in an emergency department for a fall-related injury.
-This is a strikingly large number especially because falls are easily preventable.
+This is a strikingly large number especially because slips and fall injuries are easily preventable.

 Keep Aware of Your Surroundings